Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/USAGE.md

 6. In the "Build Phases" for the target, add a "Copy Files" phase.
 Set "Destination" to "Frameworks".
 Add `PsiphonTunnel.xcframework` to the list.
 Ensure "Code Sign on Copy" is checked.

+7. Optional: to let the Library tell Wi-Fi networks apart by BSSID, add the "Access Wi-Fi Information" capability (`com.apple.developer.networking.wifi-info`) to the target that runs the Library, such as the Network Extension.
+The BSSID is obtained with `NEHotspotNetwork`, which also requires the app to meet one of Apple's conditions, such as having an active VPN configuration installed.
+Otherwise the Library uses the Wi-Fi interface address, and the user is never prompted.
+See the `start:` comment in `PsiphonTunnel.h`.

 ## Compiling and testing

 The following architecture targets are compiled into the Library's framework binary: `arm64`, and `x86_64`.
 This means that the Library can run on phones or in a simulator (on a 64-bit host system).